WICG/pending-beacon/README.md

 #### Async implementation

 With an async implementation, the code above is has a race condition. `isPending()` may return true but the beacon may be sent immediately after in another process.
-This forces us to have an async API where JS can attempt to set new data is is informed afterwards as to whether that succeeded.
+This forces us to have an async API where JS can attempt to set new data and is informed afterwards as to whether that succeeded.
 E.g.

 ```js